-2.4 Topic Area #3: Energy Cyber and Physical Security in Critical Infrastructure
+2.4 Topic Area #3: Development of Tools and Technology for Energy Cyber and Cyber-Physical Security in Critical Infrastructure

-Applicant submissions must include plans for the demonstration of newly developed cybersecurity technology or tool at a relevant end-user site to validate a clear path to industry acceptance.
-Selected applications will involve advanced tools technologies that are interoperable, scalable, and readily manageable.
-They will also include a strategy for transitioning solutions into practice throughout the energy sector through commercialization or by making the solution available through open source.
+Applicant submissions must include plans for the development and / or demonstration of newly developed cybersecurity technology or tool at a relevant end-user site, to validate a clear path to industry acceptance.
+Selected applications will involve advanced tools / technologies that are interoperable, scalable, and readily manageable.
+They will also include a strategy for transitioning solutions into practice throughout the energy sector through commercialization, or by making the solution available through open source.